Author: Michele at ScriptureStudy.Guide

 Matthew 5:4 — BlessedG3107 are they that mourn:G3996 forG3754 theyG846 shall be comforted.G3870

 The word mourn here is the act of grieving that comes from intense sorrow.
 This mourning is a suffering from intense guilt.
 Maybe someone feels that their sins were too great or too offensive to forgive.
-The Lord will comfort them and bring them to peace through His grace and mercy (if peace does not come while in this earth, then it surely will in the new earth and new heaven).
+The Lord will comfort them and bring them to peace through His grace and mercy (if peace does not come while in this earthly realm, it will surely come in the spiritual realm when in the presence of the Lord).

 “If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness” (1 John 1:9).